-- The Innovation Challenge Fund (opportunity open until June 30, 2027) - The RADIAN Success Replication Fund (current opportunity) - The Equity Challenge Fund (opportunity will be announces in Spring 2025)
+- The Innovation Challenge Fund (opportunity open until June 30, 2027) - The RADIAN Success Replication Fund (closed in February 2025) - The Equity Challenge Fund (current opportunity)

 Funding is provided through grants, which are assessed and administered by the Elton John AIDS Foundation.
 Gilead has no involvement in the selection and assessment of award applicants and winners.